The Sleeping Gypsy

 The Sleeping Gypsy (La Bohémienne endormie) is an 1897 oil on canvas painting by the French Naïve artist Henri Rousseau (1844–1910).
 It is a fantastical depiction of a lion musing over a sleeping woman on a moonlit night.
-It is held by the Museum of Modern Art in New York City, to which it was donated by Mrs. Simon Guggenheim in 1939.
+It is held by the Museum of Modern Art in New York City, to which it was donated by Olga Guggenheim in 1939.
 In the museum, the painting is housed next to Vincent van Gogh's famous 1889 painting The Starry Night.

 The painting was featured in the 1980 BBC Two series 100 Great Paintings.

 Description

 Rousseau described his painting as follows: "A wandering Negress, a mandolin player, lies with her jar beside her (a vase with drinking water), overcome by fatigue in a deep sleep.
 A lion chances to pass by, picks up her scent yet does not devour her.
 There is a moonlight effect, very poetic.
 The scene is set in a completely arid desert.
 The gypsy is dressed in oriental costume."

 In the painting, a dark-skinned woman – the Romany gypsy of the title, variously linked in French literature to Bohemia or to Egypt – is sleeping in an arid landscape with mountains in the background, under a dark sky with a few stars and a full moon.
 She is wearing a long robe with a rainbow of colourful stripes, perhaps a djellaba or jellabiya, and lies upon a similarly striped cloth.
 Her right hand holds a staff, while beside her rests a mandolin and a tall jar with slim neck.
 While she continues to lie passively, a maned lion has approached and dips its head to cautiously sniff.

 The painting measures 129.5 × 200.7 cm.
 Although painted in a naïve manner, with simple shapes and large blocks of colour, the painting may be based on Rousseau's observations of animals at the Jardin des Plantes and of reconstructed colonial villages at the 1889 World's Fair in Paris.